 For many individuals in recovery, jumping back into the dating scene can feel daunting at first.
-It might seem like everyone just wants to casually “grab a drink” or revolve their night around alcohol.
+It might seem like everyone just wants to casually “grab a drink” or revolve their night around places that serve alcohol.
 If you’re trying to avoid those types of environments, this can put you in an uncomfortable position.
-However, just because you’re sober, doesn’t mean you still can’t have fun and meet new people.
+However, just because you’re sober doesn’t mean you still can’t have fun and meet new people.

 Dating in Recovery Can be Awkward